Nisha1205092/todo-app-frontend-MUI/README.md

 ## Future Features

-- User can categorize todos by setting tags associated with each one
+- categorize todos by setting tags associated with each one
+- add deadline and upload images
-- User can filter todos based on text or tags
+- filter todos based on text or tags

 ## Highlights